frapontillo/bd2-project-uniba/README.md

 - Created `web/app/_war.sh` script for building a war file from the folder the script is in.
 The script is automatically copied by `_build.sh` in the distribution folder.
 - Created `web/_build_war.sh` scripts, at first it builds, then makes a war file.
 - Added `href`: Attivita to Struttura.
+- Doc updated (Data Warehouse), DW schema created.
+- DW schema filled with lots of fake entities (courtesy of Sir Internet, The).
+- Mondrian schema created.
+- JPivot page created, date problems solved by changing the DW schema with all `integer`s reset to `character varying`.
+JPivot example working, to be integrated in the Web app (as a link?).

 ### 2013-02-17